person holding a small paper

 ✅ Passed Version Control (D197)

-Just wrapped up another WGU course—D197, also known as Version Control—and I knocked it out in just five days!
+Just wrapped up another WGU course, D197, also known as Version Control, and I knocked it out in just five days!
 If you’re working your way through the Software Engineering program like I am, you’ll probably see this one pop up early in your degree plan.
-My mentor put this one late in my degree plan for some reason, but it’s easy (compared to other classes) and I’ll show you how to pass it.

 This class is focused entirely on Git and GitLab, which are essential tools for any developer.